rodolfogoulart/aletheia-core-model/README.md

 	- Lexico dictionary
 	- Notes (Message, study, devocional, ...)
  	- Highlight on Verse and Words

-The **Core Model** can be used to create a nice way to see the data and creating other applications integrated to the main app.

-The goal of the project is to deliver an app in any plataform.
-More especific the desktop or tablet.

 ## Initial Screen
 <img src="showcase/screen1.png" width="1920"/>